conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 Once this is done correctly and the package is uploaded, you can then request the conda-forge core devs to archive the old feedstock.

-## How package building interacts with infrastructure
+## Stages of package building and involved infrastructure

 Packages in conda-forge are almost[^manual-builds] always built through CI.
 However, when a new package enters conda-forge for the first time, it does so via a pull request in the [`staged-recipes` repository](#staged-recipes), whereas every new build of the package after that is built in its repository, the so-called feedstock.